If you have received an application from your mortgage lender for repossession of your home

 Sometimes a home owner may find the repossession order as a relief.
 There are of course implications to agreeing to the repossession and this should be discussed with your lender.
 The lender will have a balance outstanding figure which is the total amount owed.
 This means that the home owner could still owe money even after the property has been sold.
 In this instance, the home owner should discuss their options with the lender.

 Here at Seatons we are experts in property law.
 We have years of experience and are known as the friendly professionals.
 We have earnt that reputation by ensuring that you are the centre of everything we do.
-If you feel that your house is being repossessed wrongly or you are simply not sure what to do, then call us for a free no obligation chat over the phone where a member of our highly experienced team will assess your case and advise you on the next steps to take.
+If you feel that your house is being repossessed wrongly or you are simply not sure what to do, then call us, where a member of our highly experienced team will assess your case and advise you on the next steps to take.

 Video On Property Repossessions